buraglio/resume/Nick-Buraglio-Resume.md

 #### Network Engineer, National Center for Supercomputing Applications - 2002 - 2008, 2012 - 2013

-- Member of a small team responsible for all Layer1 -- Layer3 services
+- Member of a small team responsible for all Layer 1 through Layer 3 services
     - Network engineering liaison and advisor to incident responders and network security team, including management of high capacity Bro IDS systems
     - Collaborated with FBI on NCDIR project to assist and train field agents in network security and black hat techniques
-    - Managed network based UNIX services including DNS, DHCP, RADIUS and NetFlow collectors
+    - Managed network-based UNIX services including DNS, DHCP, RADIUS, and NetFlow collectors
     - Design and maintain network monitoring infrastructure

-#### Senior Network Engineer, IT Architect, Sol Tec Internet services - 2000 - 2002
+#### Senior Network Engineer and IT Architect, Sol Tec Internet Services - 2000 - 2002

-- Manager for all technical teams consisting of full and part time employees including system engineers, network engineers, and help desk professionals
+- Manager for all technical teams consisting of full-time and part-time employees including system engineers, network engineers, and help desk professionals
-    - Provided technical leadership and strategy to fast growing regional internet service and early broadband provider
+    - Provided technical leadership and strategy to a fast-growing regional internet service and early broadband provider
     - Authored and executed a detailed architecture expansion plan that included tripling capacity and relocation of all transit, infrastructure, UNIX, and colocation services
     - Designed, deployed, and supported extensive broadband services throughout greater central Illinois and southern Chicago areas
     - Managed all vendor relationships

 #### Freelance IT Architect and Technical Writer - 1998 - Present

 - Provide consultation, design, and strategic input for data center and service provider networks, including:
-    - Metro, middle-mile, and fiber to the X (FTTx), design, configuration, maintenance
+    - Metro, middle-mile, and fiber-to-the-X (FTTx) design, configuration, and maintenance
     - Transit and interconnect
     - IX design, implementation, and support
-    - Extensive support for BGP, DNS, Automation (Ansible, Puppet), network analytics (Netflow, sFlow, long term baseline creation), capacity planning, performance tuning.
+    - Extensive support for BGP, DNS, automation (Ansible, Puppet), network analytics (Netflow, sFlow, long-term baseline creation), capacity planning, and performance tuning
-    - Backbone architecture (PNI, IX peerings, Traffic Engineering, MPLS, Segment Routing),
+    - Backbone architecture (PNI, IX peerings, Traffic Engineering, MPLS, Segment Routing)
     - Security architecture
     - IPv6 planning and integration
     - Freelance technical writing